Constans II: Origins and early career

-Constans was born on 7 November 630 in Constantinople, the East-Roman capital.
-His father Constantine III was son of Emperor Heraclius.
-After the death of Heraclius, Constantine III co-ruled with Heraclonas, his half-brother through Heraclius' second marriage to Martina, but died after three months.
-Constans was most likely elevated to caesar by his father in order to secure his succession to the throne against Martina and her sons.
-Constans' mother Gregoria was a daughter of Nicetas, a first cousin of Heraclius.
+Constans was born on 7 November 630 in Constantinople, the Byzantine capital, to Gregoria and Constantine III.
+Constantine III was a son of Emperor Heraclius, while his mother Gregoria was a daughter of Nicetas, a first cousin of Heraclius.

+Heraclius died in February 641 and was succeeded by Constantine III and Heraclonas, his younger half-brother through Heraclius' second marriage to Martina.
+Constans was most likely elevated to caesar by his father to ease his succession to the throne against Martina and her sons.
+Constantine III died suddenly after three months of rule, leaving the 15-year old Heraclonas as senior emperor.

-Following his father's death in May 641, the 10-year old Constans II was named co-emperor due to rumors that Heraclonas and Martina poisoned Constantine III.
-Later that same year, Heraclonas was deposed by Valentinus, one of Heraclius’ most trusted generals, and Constans II was left as sole emperor.
+In September 641, the 10-year old Constans II was crowned co-emperor due to rumors that Heraclonas and Martina poisoned Constantine III.
+Later that same year, on or around 5 November, Heraclonas was deposed by Valentinus, one of Heraclius’ most trusted generals, and Constans II was left as sole emperor.
 Constans owed his rise to the throne to a popular reaction against his uncle and to the protection of the soldiers led by Valentinus.
 Although the precocious emperor addressed the senate with a speech blaming Heraclonas and Martina for eliminating his father, he reigned under a regency of senators led by Patriarch Paul II of Constantinople.
 In 644, Valentinus attempted to seize power for himself, but failed.